 Blog reader Mark Baldwin has provided me two encrypted postcards written in the early 20th century to recipients in England.
 One of these is easy to decipher, the other one appears to be more tricky.

 Postcard enthusiast Günther Hunger from Oschatz has provided me a scan of an encrypted message from the early 20th century.
 Can a reader decipher it?

-In 1905, an encrypted postcard was sent from San Francisco to Paris.
-Can a reader break it?
+In 1908, an ecrypted postcard signed with “Somebody” was sent to a sobriety organisation in Northern Ireland.
+Can a reader decipher it?